bestinslot-xyz/brc20-programmable-module/README.md

 ### BRC20 Balance Contract

 `BRC20_Balance` contract can be used to retrieve non-module BRC20 balance for a given pkscript.
-BRC2.0 makes an RPC call to the server at `BRC20_PROG_BALANCE_SERVER_URL` environment variable.
+BRC2.0 makes an HTTP call to the server at `BRC20_PROG_BALANCE_SERVER_URL` environment variable.

 ```
 > curl "http://localhost:18546/?address=1234567890&ticker=blah"